edwardoughton/stawpy/README.md

-# stawpy
+# strawpy
-Spatio-Temporal Analytics from Wardriving in Python
+Spatio-TempoRal Analytics for Wardriving using Python

 ### Description
 This repo provides code to analyze data collected from 'wardriving'.